montao/vault-for-redis/README.md

 1/ As deployment target: I’ve chosen docker compose.
 The advantages are its relative simplicity and availability for CI/CD pipeline testing.
 The docker engine can be run locally, and the script is provided to start two docker containers, one for Redis and one for Vault.

 2/ As a service to inject the secrets to, I’ve chosen Redis.
-The
-- What are the benefits/shortcomings of your service’s security parameter?
+The advantages of Redis is its relatively high level of capability of security settings with ACLs, compared to a more simplistic cache (e.g. memcache) but the drawback is that Redis becomes more complicated to configure compared to, for example, memcached or ElasticSearch.

 3/ The Vault instance can be started from the script named run.sh in dev mode.